Roughtail stingray: Biology and ecology

 The roughtail stingray is reportedly not highly active, spending much time buried in the sediment.
 It is a generalist predator whose diet generally reflects the most available prey in its environment.
 It mainly captures prey off the bottom, but also opportunistically takes free-swimming prey.
 A variety of invertebrates, as well as bony fishes such as sand lance and scup, are known to be consumed.
 Off Massachusetts, the main prey are crabs (Cancer), bivalves (Mya), gastropods (Polinices), squid (Loligo) and annelid worms.
-In Delaware Bay, most of its diet consists of the shrimp Cragon septemspinosa and the blood worm Glycera dibranchiata; the overall dietary composition there is nearly identical to that of bluntnose stingrays (D. say) that share the bay.
+In Delaware Bay, most of its diet consists of the sand shrimp Crangon septemspinosa and the blood worm Glycera dibranchiata; the overall dietary composition there is nearly identical to that of bluntnose stingrays (Hypanus say) that share the bay.
 The shrimp Upogebia affinis is a major food source off Virginia.
 Off Florida, crustaceans (Rananoides, Ovalipes, Sicyonia brevirostris, and Portunus) and polychaete worms are the most important prey.

 Sharks and other large fishes, in particular the great hammerhead (Sphyrna mokarran), prey upon the roughtail stingray.
 The live sharksucker (Echeneis naucrates) is sometimes found attached to its body.
 Known parasites of this species include the tapeworms Acanthobothrium woodsholei, Anthocephalum centrurum, Lecanicephalum sp., Oncomegas wageneri, Polypocephalus sp., Pterobothrium senegalense, and Rhinebothrium maccallumi, the monogenean Dendromonocotyle centrourae, and the leech Branchellion torpedinis.